AK-Homberger/D1Mini-GasCounter/README.md

 const char* mqtt_server = "192.168.0.71";
 #endif
 ```

-If you have configured MQTT with username an password on your MQTT server, then you have to provide usernae and passord in the function call.
-PLeas change line :
+If you have configured MQTT with username an password on your MQTT server, then you have to provide usernae and pawsword in the client.connect function call.
+Pleas change line :
 ```
   if (client.connect(clientId.c_str()))
 ```
 to
 ```
-  if (client.connect(clientId.c_str()), "username", "passnord"))
+  if (client.connect(clientId.c_str()), "username", "password"))
 ```
 Then it works.